(April 1, 2014 through March 31, 2015)

 Establishment of an internship program designed to assist members of the community to acquire skills needed for broadcast employment.

 We have an ongoing internship program that affords interested students the opportunity to work in programming, promotions, production, and other areas.
 The internships generally last several months.
-While the station discussed internship opportunities with several students, none were able to participate during this reporting period.

 In addition, we always accommodate job shadowing requests and invite interested students to visit and shadow our personnel and learn about the broadcasting industry through observation and questioning.